 Although placements form part of our MEng programmes, they are not yet currently embedded in our BEng courses.
 However, RGU’s Oil and Gas Institute is in the process of establishing a Summer Work Experience Partnership for BEng students, which aims to provide paid employment to students over the summer vacation, typically for June, July and August.

 Our graduates are highly sought after, and many gain employment in the global oil and gas engineering sector.
 However, opportunities also exist in many other areas of mechanical engineering such as aerospace, transport, marine technology, health and bioengineering.
 Our graduates are employed in roles such as: Senior Technical Engineer, Design Engineer, Commissioning Engineer, Project Engineer, Contracts Manager and Principal Mechanical Engineer.

-GCE A Level: BBC to include Maths and either Design and Technology, Engineering or Physics.
+GCE A Level: BCC to include to include Mathematics and one from Physics, Design Technology, Electronics, or Engineering.
 GCSE English at grade 5/C or above is required if not held at A Level.

 IB Diploma: 29 to include Higher Level Maths and Physics, one of which must be at grade 6 and one at grade 5.
 English is required at a minimum of Standard Level grade 4.

 We welcome applications from those with equivalent qualifications to those stated, including SVQs/NVQs, access programmes and overseas qualifications.
 Applications from students with non-standard qualifications or work experience will be considered on an individual basis.

 International students who do not meet our direct entry requirements for this course can gain additional entry points through our International College at Robert Gordon University.